-I am a Research Fellow working with Adam Johansen and Theo Damoulas on the Robust, Scalable Sequential Monte Carlo with Application To Urban Air Quality project.
-My research interests mainly lie in Monte Carlo methods, convex optimisation, Markov processes, and numerical techniques for the study thereof.
-My current work focuses on developing sequential Monte Carlo methods.
-Below are a few recent publications, please see here for the complete list.
+I am a Research Fellow in the Warwick Machine Learning Group working with Adam Johansen and Theo Damoulas.
+My research interests lie in Monte Carlo, computational statistics, optimization, and statistical machine learning.
+My current work focuses on extensions of sequential Monte Carlo for models lacking time-series structure (see here), exploiting conditional independeces to improve the performance of Monte Carlo estimators on high-dimensional targets (see here), and the interplay between inference procedures and optimization algorithms on measure spaces.
+In the past, I have worked on Markov processes and numerical techniques for the analysis thereof.
+Below are a few recent preprints and publications, please see here for the complete list.
 I have also been writing a book on Markov chains, see here for the latest draft.